-Ramadan is the blessed month for Muslim around the world when they fast from before sun rise to sun set.
-It is the most celebrated month in Lunar Calendar which aims at purifying, resetting not only our physical bodies but also the reward goes upto 60 times for any good deed.
+Ramadan as pronounced in Arabic and Ramzan as in Urdu is the blessed month for Muslims around the world when they fast from before sun rise to sun set.
+It is the most celebrated month in Lunar Calendar which aims at purifying, resetting not only our physical bodies but spiritually as well.
+For every good deed the reward goes up to 60 times for any good deed.

 It is the month of dry fast (no water) but unfortunately we make it month of feasting rather than fasting.
 Fasting among many other benefits also makes us realize the pain of underprivilege or under nourished people around us.
 So let’s aim to celebrate this blessed month in the true spirit.